energyobjects/daisi/cgol/DAISI.md

 # Conway's Game of Life Simulator
-Using an image file, an initial grid for the simulator is generated.
-Then, a downloadable animated image is generated for the number of time steps specified.
+Using an image file, an initial grid for the simulator is derived.
+Then, an animated image is generated for the number of time steps specified.